 The best independent guide to Central Portugal

-Tomar is a delightful town famed for the Convento de Cristo, regarded as one of Portugal's finest national monuments.
+Tomar is a delightful town that is famed for the Convento de Cristo, one of Portugal’s finest national monuments.

 Tomar is also one of central Portugal’s prettiest towns, sitting along the banks of the Nabão River and having a delightful historic centre filled with ancient churches, cobbled streets and traditional houses.

-The historic centre of Tomar – A delightful place to explore, from the pretty Nabão riverside and medieval streets with their closely packed houses, to the towering Igreja de São João Baptista on the grand Praça da República.
-Although compact in size, Tomar promises a joyous visit.
+The historic centre – Tomar is a delightful place to explore.
+There is the pretty Nabão River and a series of medieval streets lined with closely packed houses, while at the town centre is the São João Baptista church and the grand Praça da República plaza.
+Tomar is not large, but it is a joy to wander and explore.